Chapinero: The Vibrant Heart of Bogotá

 Harry Sasson

 In a restored republican house, Harry Sasson offers a unique gastronomic experience.
-Its cuisine fuses international techniques with Colombian ingredients, creating dishes that are true works of art.
+Its cuisine blends international techniques with Colombian ingredients, creating dishes that are true works of art.
 The terrace is especially charming for romantic dinners.

 Abasto